 Any entrant may submit one Work and one image.

 The judges shall be appointed by the Company in such number and of such qualification as it sees fit at its sole discretion.
 The Judges’ decision shall be final and no correspondence will be entered into.
 All works will be judged anonymously and there will be no segregation by country, genre or style etc.

-The Company shall endeavour to notify successful Artists who will be invited to have their work exhibited (the “Selected Artist(s)”) on or shortly after Monday the 17th January, 2022 or such other date as the Company, at its absolute discretion, shall elect (the “Notification Date”).
+The Company shall endeavour to notify successful Artists who will be invited to have their work exhibited (the “Selected Artist(s)”) on or shortly after Monday 17th July 2023 or such other date as the Company, at its absolute discretion, shall elect (the “Notification Date”).
 On or shortly thereafter the notification date, all selected artists will be contacted and provided with full delivery details and the relevant dates.
 The delivery of the work to and from the exhibition is the responsibility of the artists.
 The Company may seek verification of the Artist’s eligibility to enter the competition and may be required to provide further high-quality images of their work for marketing or promotional purposes.

 As regards Artists who are not resident in the UK or concerning entries that emanate from outside the UK, all selected artists will be contacted after the selection with full delivery details and dates.
 The delivery cost of the work to and from the exhibition is the responsibility of the artist and the artist shall be responsible for any import custom charges and duties.
 The return of work after the exhibition is also the responsibility of the artists, including any custom charges and duties.
 The organisers will endeavour to retain packaging for international work.
 Artists are reminded to clearly mark their packaging with their name.
 The Company, or any of its affiliates or parents, reserves the right to dispose of any works after the exhibition where returns have not been facilitated by the artists or where the artists have made no attempt to organise the return of their work within 3 months of the collection date.